OAS-Development/SessionHub/SESSION_7_ADVANCED_ANALYTICS_COMPLETE.md

 ✅ **Mobile Responsive**: Optimized for all device types
 ✅ **Documentation**: Complete system documentation and configuration

 **Result**: Production-ready advanced analytics and monitoring system with real-time insights, predictive capabilities, and comprehensive system health monitoring.
-All performance targets exceeded with seamless integration across all Development Hub systems.
+All performance targets exceeded with seamless integration across all SessionHub systems.

 **Ready for**: Session 8 - Advanced Features and Optimization